 - Add teff, almond flour and chia seeds and blend until combined.

 - In a parchment lined baking dish (I used a 8" x 11" dish), place parchment paper.
-Firmly press mixture evenly down into dish and bake for about 30 minutes.
+FIRMLY PRESS mixture evenly down into dish and bake for about 30 minutes.
 Important - Let cool for about 2 hours before placing in fridge to cool for about 2 hours before cutting into bars (use sharp knife to cut into bars).
 Store in fridge.
+Cut into 12 or 24 pieces.
 Enjoy!